 This morning, head out on a long day of driving (approximately 8-9 hours).
 Leave Coober Pedy and journey across the Moon Plains.
 Pass the Dingo Fence (the longest fence in the world) and take in views of the Breakaways Reserve, which was made famous by the film of Mad Max III.
 Late in the afternoon, arrive into Yulara in time for the sunset and enjoy some relaxation time at your campsite.
 Tonight sleep in a permanent tent or curl up in a swag.

 Today driving time will be about 8.5 hours.

 Day 5 Yulara/Uluru

 Rise early this morning and be rewarded with a glorious Uluru sunrise.
 While the day is still fresh, enjoy a walk around the base of 'the rock', which is of great spiritual significance to the Anangu people.
-Deepen your understanding of the land and the local Mala culture on an interpretive walk with an Aboriginal guide.
-Afterwards, you might like to purchase Indigenous arts and crafts at the Cultural Centre.
+We walk to the cave paintings near Mutitjulu Waterhole at the base of Uluru where you wiill be in the hands of an Anangu guide who will share the stories of this unique landscape and explain the Art, the Culture and connection to Land.
+This exclusive experience will give you an exclusive insight to the meaning behind Anangu art and traditional culture.
+The on-site Cultural Centre also houses an extensive collection of indigenous arts and crafts for you to browse. .
 Head back to camp for lunch.
 In the afternoon, see the landscape from a different angle, perhaps from a helicopter flight over Uluru-Kata Tjuta National Park.
 This is optional and come at an additional cost.